Overland Water System for Reliance Jumbo Jug

 6. Inline Fuse

-It’s a great idea to install an inline glass fuse holder.
+To prevent damage to the pump in the event of an electrical surge install an inline glass fuse holder.
+I forgot to add the inline fuse and blew a pump.
 I like the Marine grade 1/4″ x 1 1/4″ fuse holder.
-If you plan to plug this into a regular 10-15 DC power socket like the cigaret lighter socket in a vehicle then an inline fuse installed on the power cord is ESSENTIAL!
+If you plan to plug this into a regular 10-15amp DC power socket like the cigaret lighter socket in a vehicle then an inline fuse installed on the power cord is ESSENTIAL!
 If you go dig up car chargers and look inside the top of the corded 12v male adapter you will always find an inline fuse.
 This fuse protects the electronic devices and accessories plugged into the 10-15 amp socket from power surges.

 7. Anderson Power Pole Connectors